dassana-io/enterprise-docs/docs/app-store/apps/custom.md

 ```

 :::info Gotchas
-JSON arrays and gzip encoding is not supported
+JSON arrays and gzip encoding are not supported for `Content-type: application/json`.
+If you want to send json arrays then use the [nd-json](#nd-json) header.
 :::

 ## Aggregators